Power Allocation Algorithms for Massive MIMO Systems with Multi-Antenna Users: Introduction

 \section{Introduction}

 The massive multiple-input multiple-output (MIMO) systems have attracted a lot of attention in both academia and industry since their first appearance~\cite{5G,marzetta2010noncooperative}.
 The main characteristic of the massive MIMO system is the large-scale antenna arrays at the cellular base station (BS).
-Using a large number of antennas, the massive MIMO system can exceed the achievable speed of a conventional MIMO~\cite{ge2016multi} system and simultaneously serves (with low power consumption) several users.
+Using a large number of antennas, the massive MIMO system can exceed the achievable rate of a conventional MIMO~\cite{ge2016multi} system and simultaneously serves (with low power consumption) several users.

 A critical issue for improving the performance of wireless networks is the efficient management of available radio resources~\cite{le2007multihop}.
 Numerous works are dedicated to optimal allocation of the radio resources, for example, power and bandwidth to improve the performance of wireless networks~\cite{phan2009power}.

-An important part of signal processing in downlink is precoding since with this procedure we can focus transmission signal energy on smaller regions, which allows achieving greater spectral efficiency with lower transmitted power~\cite{EE,5G}.
+An important part of signal processing in downlink is precoding since with this procedure we can focus transmission signal energy on smaller regions, which allows achieving greater spectral efficiency with lower transmitted power~\cite{EE}.
 Various linear precodings allow directing the maximum amount of energy to the user like Maximum Ratio Transmission (MRT) or completely get rid of inter-user interference like Zero-Forcing (ZF)~\cite{ZF_MRT, RZF2}.
-The precoding problem is well-studied (see e.g., overview~\cite{Survey2017,Survey2015, EZF19} and textbooks~\cite{Bjornson_tb_17, Tse_tb_05, 5G} and bibliography within), nonetheless there are open questions.
+The precoding problem is well-studied (see e.g., overview~\cite{Survey2017,Survey2015, EZF19} and textbooks~\cite{Bjornson_tb_17, Tse_tb_05} and bibliography within), nonetheless there are open questions.
 For example, most of the works consider the total power constraint (TPC) (see e.g.,~\cite{boccardi2006optimum}), the more realistic per-antenna power constraints (PAPC) are much less studied (see e.g., ~\cite{yu2006uplink,bjornson2013optimal}).